 How can dads really help when the newborn comes home?
-Here in Singapore, we’re lucky to have all the support in the world we could possibly want, if you want to hire a helper or even a confinement nanny for your family.
-But no matter how much backup you’ve got, fathers often feel a little overwhelmed (especially if it’s their firstborn), and unsure of whether they’re a help or hinderance (here’s a tip, if you ever accidentally throw away any expressed breast milk, run).
+Here in Singapore, we’re lucky to have all the support in the world we could possibly want, especially if you want to hire a helper or even a confinement nanny for your family.
+But no matter how much backup you’ve got, first time dads can often feel a little overwhelmed, and unsure of whether they’re a help or hinderance (here’s a tip, if you ever accidentally throw away any expressed breast milk, run).
 We asked new dad (and husband to a HoneyKids mum), Ben Cunnington, to share his pearls of manly wisdom for new fathers:

 Words of advice from a fellow dad